 Don’t even think about proofing your copy on a screen!

 You’ll miss important errors unless you read from paper.

-Save and print new pages (super-draft-toner-saving) every 15 minutes or when you make a change.
+Save and print (super-draft-toner-saving) changes every 15 minutes.

 Even if your file gets dumped and somehow you’ve lost your electronic copies, all you have to do is re-key from your printouts.

 You do not have to re-think all your hard work.